-5.1 Fair and transparent recruitment practices
+Fair and transparent recruitment practices

-- As an equal opportunities employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all. - We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment. - All Interview Boards are gender balanced and all Interview Boards receive Equality briefings including unconscious bias training. - Recruitment websites highlight family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral. - We provide training and support, open to all employees to help them prepare for job applications and interviews. - Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.
+- As an equal opportunities' employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which is open to all. - We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment. - All our Interview Boards are gender balanced and our job descriptions and job advertisements are gender neutral. - We provide training and support, open to all employees to help them prepare for job applications and interviews. - Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.

-5.2 Work life balance
+Work life balance

-• We offer a wide range of flexible working and leave options which are available to all employees, including carer's leave, career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes, work-sharing.
+• We offer a wide range of flexible working and leave options which are available to all employees, including career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes and work-sharing.

-5.3 Blended working
+Blended working

-• Blended working is now a part of our flexible working policies with flexible options to combine office and home/hub working.
+- Blended working is now a part of our flexible working policies with flexible options to combine office and home working. - We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.

-5.4 Learning and development
+Learning and development

-• We are committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential.
+We are committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential.
 All employees are actively encouraged to pursue education opportunities through the Education Assistance Scheme, with study and examination leave also available.

-5.5 Health and Wellbeing
+Health and Wellbeing

-- The health and wellbeing of all employees is paramount and a healthy work-life balance is important to us.
-We offer comprehensive employee occupational health and wellbeing programmes including an Employee Assistance Programme, health screening, health and nutrition advice and wellbeing webinars etc. - We are developing an inclusive all employee app to ensure that all our employees can be communicated with regularly and to promote wellbeing initiatives - We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.
+The health and wellbeing of all employees is paramount and a healthy work-life balance is important to us in.
+We offer a comprehensive employee occupational health and wellbeing programmes including an Employee Assistance Programme through Inspire.
+Kilkenny County Council launched its first Employee Wellbeing Strategy in October 2023.

-5.6 Dignity at Work
+Dignity at Work

-• We promote and support a culture of dignity, respect and equality.
-We have a Dignity at Work Policy and all employees and managers have received training and support in the implementation of the policy.
+We promote and support a culture of dignity, respect and equality.
+We have a Dignity at Work Policy and employees and managers have received training and support in the implementation of the policy.

-5.7 Equality, Diversity and Inclusion
+Equality, Diversity and Inclusion

-- Kilkenny County Council is continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population. - Kilkenny County Council continues to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base. - Kilkenny County Council progressively embeds the Public Sector Duty in its current management, policy development and service delivery processes. - A human rights and equality statement has been incorporated into the Council's corporate plans and strategic plans.
+- Kilkenny County Council is continually developing as an employer of choice to attract, develop and promote an inclusive and diverse employee population. - Kilkenny County Council continues to design and provide responsive services and customer care that meet the needs of an increasingly diverse customer base. - Kilkenny County Council progressively embeds the Public Sector Duty in its current management, policy development and service delivery processes.

-5.8 Public Sector Duty
+Public Sector Duty